dotnet/csharplang/proposals/pattern-const-expressions.md

 [switch-expressions]: #switch-expressions

 When evaluating a constant value on a switch expression, we adjust the reported diagnostics based on the matching arms:
-- If any subpattern is matched, we do **not** report a warning for the uncovered default case.
+- If any subpattern is matched, we keep reporting the warning about the missing default arm.
 - If no subpattern is matched, we report an **error** instead of a warning about the unmatched subpattern, asking the user to either handle the specific value, or the default case.

 For example: